megawubs/trakt-api-wrapper/readme.md

 ## Installation

-In your composer.json file add:`"wubs/trakt": "dev-master"` and run `composer update`
+In your composer.json file add:`"wubs/trakt": "dev-master"` and run `composer install`

 ## The goal